tgautie/zig_mxfp4_dequantizer/ReadMe.md

 - Is there a more efficient way to load the fp4 values into the SIMD vectors, i.e. with some vectorized table lookup?
 Right now this is done in a for loop
 - Are there memory-handling subtleties that can be improved?
+- There is an important distinction made in Andrew Kelley's talks of above vs below the vtable for reader interface implementations, where running logic above the vtable allows for more powerful compilation.
+In this reader implementation, the main logic is below the vtable in the stream method.
+What would above-vtable logic look like?
+Should it be specific methods adapted to this use-case like "streamNextBlocks(num_blocks)" or "streamFullTensor"?